kiminh/deeplearn17-notes/gao-nlp.md

   natural language processing (NLP) tasks
 * deep learning technologies that are recently developed for three areas of NLP tasks.
-  1. a series of deep learning models to model semantic similarities between texts and images, the task that is fundamental to a wide range of applications, such as Web search ranking, recommendation, image captioning and machine translation.
+  1. semantic similarities between texts and images, the task that is fundamental to a wide range of applications, such as Web search ranking, recommendation, image captioning and machine translation.
   2. a set of neural models developed for machine reading comprehension and question answering
   3. dialogue agents, including task-completion bots and social chat bots.